makscee/arena-of-ideas/README.md

 Currently, gameplay is a minimalistic auto battler, where core loop has 2 phases:
 - **Shop** – you improve and manage your team of units
-- **Battle** – you watch your team fight other team Every unit in the game has 2 main stats: *HP* and *ATK*.
-Units can attack simultaneously each other, decreasing own *HP* value by *ATK* value of the attacker.
+- **Battle** – you watch your team fight other team Every unit in the game has 2 main stats: *HP* and *PWR*.
+Units can attack simultaneously each other, decreasing own *HP* value by *PWR* value of the attacker.
 When *HP* reaches zero, unit dies.
 If 2 units have same stats, on hit they will simply kill each other.

 In battle, team units that are in front hit each other until on of the teams dies completely.